Static, this, super & final keyword

 • E.g. – static String name; static{ name = “Java”; }

-• A static method is one that can be invoked without a created object of a class.
+• A static method is one that can be invoked without creating object of a class.

 • It can access static variables without using the object of the class.